bl94/BL-Capstone-1/README.md

 ______________________________________

-### To present something here with a reasonable level of validity, a set of three variables was chosen to compare from the 2016 survey:  Health, Time feeling happy, and Time feeling depressed.
+### To present something here with a reasonable level of validity in the time I had to complete this project, a set of three variables was chosen to compare from the 2016 survey:  Health, Time feeling happy, and Time feeling depressed.
 <br>

 ![GSS logo](/images/Health_hap_dep.png)